Global economic policy response to coronavirus crisis

 FISCAL STIMULUS - The government on March 10 announced 430.8 billion yen of extra spending, much of it aimed at supporting small and medium-sized businesses.
 It will also fund upgrades to medical facilities, and subsidise working parents forced to go on leave because of school closures.

-Prime Minister Shinzo Abe pledged on April 6 to roll out an unprecedented economic stimulus package equal to 20% of economic output.
-The package will total 108 trillion yen and feature cash payouts worth more than 6 trillion yen to households and small and midsize firms.
+The government approved on April 7 an unprecedented economic stimulus package equal to 20% of economic output.
+The package totals 108 trillion yen and includes cash payouts worth more than 6 trillion yen to households and small and midsize firms.

 MONETARY STIMULUS - The People’s Bank of China (PBOC) on March 30 lowered the seven-day reverse repo rate to 2.20% from 2.40%, the largest cut in nearly five years..
 The PBOC cut its one-year Loan Prime Rate by 10 basis points to 4.05% on Feb.
 20, after various liquidity injections and other policy easing earlier in the year.